flameshot-org/flameshot-org.github.io/content/docs/guide/wayland-help.md

 ## 4k displayed and fractional scaling

+**Note:** This issue is now fixed after merging [#4498](https://github.com/flameshot-org/flameshot/pull/4498).
+So the following is only useful for Flameshot versions before v14.0.0 .

 It has been [reported](https://github.com/flameshot-org/flameshot/issues/227#issuecomment-1002696986) that setting the environmental variable `QT_SCREEN_SCALE_FACTORS` to `1;1` can solve the issue.
 You can do the following every time your computer boots:

 ```sh